aimskey/dairy-methane-emissions/README.md

 3. policy_impact.py
 4. analyze_digester.py
 5. emissions_map.py
+6. county_cows.py

 Findings:
+Digesters effect on emissions:

+Figure em_digest.png shows the emissions/head for states with and without digesters.
+Emissions/Head/yr with Digesters: 23kg
+Emissions/Head/yes without Digesters: 22kg

-The highest dairy emitters are both states with high cow numbers, and also states with high per/head emitters.
+The highest dairy emitters are both states with high cow numbers and also states with high per head emitters.
-Cows emit different levels of methane based on their feed, suggesting that while these anaerobic digesters can have a significant impact on emissions, feed may be another important angle to address emissions.
+Cows emit different levels of methane based on their feed, potentially suggesting that while these anaerobic digesters can have a significant impact on emissions, feed may be another important angle to address emissions.

 Based on the average reduction of emissions from existing ADs, the average reduction is 52.95%.
 This is significantly less than the reported reduction of up to 85%.

-Per head emissions between states that have operational digeesters and those that don't are nearly identical.
-Per head emissions varies greatly by state, and those with ADs have higher per head emissions from the start.
+Figure farm_size.png shows the rate of digesters based on farm size.
-Farm size does seem to make a difference, digesters are much more common on large farms (>1000)
+Farm size does seem to make a difference, digesters are much more common on large farms (head > 2000)

-The existence of incentive programs rarely means the existence of digesters.
+Figure policyimpact.png shows that the existence of incentive programs does not necessariy lead to the existence of digesters.
 Many states have some form of incentive but that doesn't necessarily encourage a lot of digesters.
-Future research should be done on the quality of forms of these incentives.
-The actual number of incentives doens't seem to make a large difference either.
+Future research should be done on the quality ofthese incentives.
+The actual number of incentive programs doesn't seem to make a large difference either.

-States with the highest emissions tend to have digesters in place, but that is not always true.
-Looking at the map us_cont_emissions.png, Texas and New Mexico are relatively high emitters with no ADs.
-It's also important to note that the existence of operational digesters does not specify how many.
+Figure us_cont_emissions.png shows that states with the highest emissions tend to have digesters in place.
+Exceptions are Texas and New Mexico, which are relatively high emitters with no ADs.
+It's also important to note that the existence of operational digesters does not specify how many (but could with this data).
 Future analysis could be done to see how many are in each state and how many would be necessary to make a significant impact.

-Isolating New York State, we can see highest density of cows/acre by looking at nys_cow_density.png.
-This map indicates where ADs could have the biggest impact in NYS. nys_county_digesters shows where ADs are currently in place.
+Isolating New York State

+Figure nys_cow_density.png shows the density of cows across NYS counties.
+The highest density of cows are found in midwest part of the state in Genesee, Livingston, Onondaga, Ontario, Wyoming, and Yates counties.

+Figure pop_cow_density.png overlays population data, showing where the most people live and where the most cows are located in NYS.
+If the greatest impact on climate change should be focused on where the most people live, the greatest impact that ADs can have based on these data points are: Onondaga, Ontario, and Montgomery counties.

+I also looked at median income with the assumption that climate change more adversely affects people in lower income brackets.
+When I isolated the bottom 20% of median income and compared it to high cow density, the most advantageous county for ADs is Yates county.

+Figure nys_county_digesters.png overlays the existence of digesters on the cow density data.

+Based on the above analysis, NYS should focus its incentive programs for AD development in Cortland, Onondaga, Tompkins, and Yates counties.
+It would also benefit from encouraging more ADs in Montgomery and Ontario counties.